BotechStudio/fudge-docs/docs/auth-middleware.md

 router.post('/users/logout', auth, controller.logOut);
 ```

-can be found at **server > routers > user.js**.
+The example above can be found at **server > routers > user.js**.

 ### Admin auth

-The auth proccess can include admin authentication also, as we can see at **server > conrollers > data.js**.
+The auth process can also include admin authentication, which can be found in **server > controllers > data.js**.
-the routes we are looking at are protected and visible for admins only, what cousing that is:
+These routes are protected, visible to admins only.
+This is caused by:

 ```javascript
 const { isAdmin } = req.user
 if(!isAdmin) return res.send('User is not admin')
 ```

-as we can see, the user object is returned from the auth middleware, then we check for ``isAdmin`` field.
+As you can see, the user object was returned from the auth middleware.
-if the the field holds positive value (true) the user is admin and he gain an access to that route.
+You can then check the ``isAdmin`` field; if it holds a positive value (is true), then the user is an admin and is granted access to the route.